 Older people, say in their 70’s onwards, who want to age gracefully and retain agility and confidence as they grow older.
 They may need help with their balance, or getting up from a chair comfortably, or perhaps finding ways to sit on the ground with ease so they can play with their grandchildren.

 Adults of any age who have experienced trauma, who may not have any specific physical symptoms.
-They may want to ground themselves better, and occupy the here and now more often; to find a way out of habitual action patterns; or find a way to release tension which they hold habitually as a result of traumatic experiences.
+They may want to ground themselves better, and occupy the here and now more often; to find a way out of habitual action patterns; or find a way to release tension which they hold habitually as a result of past experiences.